naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

     - one of the multimedia content types is available, i.e. image/jpeg or video/mp4, and
     - text/html and application/json are not requested in the accept header.

-d. purl service forwards to 406 (Not Acceptable) if non of the requested multimedia content types is available.
+d. purl service responds with HTTP 406 (Not Acceptable) if non of the requested multimedia content types is available.
+Along with the response comes a list of alternative media types that are servicable.

 .. _Bioportal : http://bioportal.naturalis.nl